UPDATE: One man in hospital after Maple Ridge shooting - Maple Ridge News

-One man is in hospital after a shooting at a residence in west Maple Ridge on Sunday afternoon.
+One man remains in hospital with unknown injuries after a shooting at a residence in west Maple Ridge on Sunday afternoon.

-There were 10 RCMP cruisers, several fire trucks and ambulances at a home between 203rd and 202nd streets on Dewdney Trunk Road.
+About 10 RCMP cruisers, several fire trucks and ambulances converged on to a home between 203rd and 202nd streets on Dewdney Trunk Road.

+According to a bystander, a man was shot twice, once in the stomach and again in the upper thigh, after he was confronted by a man wielding a gun.

+Police on Monday though wouldn’t say what type of injuries the man suffered nor would they provide an update of his condition.
+The victim, who’s known to police, is from Maple Ridge, but his age has not been released.

 “It is not believed there is a further threat to public safety.”